Thursday, May 27, 2021

-I meet MTD-ers all the time in my MCCC philosophy classes.
-Some even think they are Christians, or that the worldview of MTD is the worldview of Jesus.
+I met MTD-ers all the time in my MCCC philosophy classes.
+Some thought they were Christians, or that the worldview of MTD was the worldview of Jesus.
 The reason for this is that, while MTD is not an official, organized religion, MTD is "colonizing" other religions.
 Think now of the alien in the astronaut's body who is waiting to bust out of his chest.

 Read Smith's entire article for the details.
 See also Smith's book Soul Searching: The Religious and Spiritual Lives of American Teenagers.

 One more quote from Smith: